-"It was around noon - after lunch, my younger sister and I took the dishes to wash them in our garden.
-Suddenly, I felt something like hot metal hitting my stomach.
+"It was noon time, after taking lunch, my younger sister and I took the dishes to wash them in our garden.
+Suddenly, I felt something like a hot metal hitting my stomach.
 I do not remember what happened next.
 When I regained consciousness, I found myself in a bed in a hospital with my family around me.
 Our home is near the mountains, where fighting between Taliban and the police takes place.
 We cannot sleep day and night due to the frightening sounds of firing."41